Taraxtix/NotSoGood/README.md

 ```

 ### -- DROP --
-`drop` delete the value on top of the stack
+`drop` Delete the value on top of the stack
 ```
 pop()
 ```